dorlevi121/Collecting-geographic-information-app/README.md

 • Test_Calculate_Algo2.

 ### Main:
-# main.
+• main.

 ### MainWatch:
-# watch.
+• watch.

 ### SQL:
-# MySQL.
+• MySQL.

 ### Wifi:
-### WiFi:
-This class make object wifi.
+• WiFi: This class make object wifi.

 ### Filters:
-#### Filter:Interface Filter
+•Filter: Interface Filter
-# FilterGPS
-This class compare between 2 wifi by GPS
+• FilterGPS: This class compare between 2 wifi by GPS
-# FilterID
-This class compare between 2 wifi by ID
+• FilterID: This class compare between 2 wifi by ID
-# filterList
-This class compare between 2 wifi by filter
+• filterList: This class compare between 2 wifi by filter
-# FilterMAC
-This class compare between 2 wifi by MAC address
+• FilterMAC: This class compare between 2 wifi by MAC address
-# FilterSSID
-This class compare between 2 wifi by SSID
+• FilterSSID: This class compare between 2 wifi by SSID
-# FilterTime
-This class compare between 2 wifi by Time
+• FilterTime: This class compare between 2 wifi by Time

 ### KML:
-# Kml: responsible of writing the final kml file .
+• Kml: responsible of writing the final kml file .
 •	makeKML: creating the kml and sending it to directory.

 ### GUI: